lfiathan/lfiathan/README.md

 # Hi there, I'm Alif Aditya 👋

-I'm an Informatics Engineering student at PENS with a deep passion for the intersection of **Machine Learning**, **open-source systems**, and **Mobile**.
+I'm an Informatics Engineering student at PENS with a deep passion for the intersection of **Machine Learning**, **operating systems**, and **Backend**.
 I enjoy building things that are not only efficient and scalable but also responsible and beneficial.
 My goal is to leverage technology to solve complex problems and contribute to a better future.

 ---